CLOEI/lost-and-found/README.md

 ## How to run the website

-To run the app, use the `flask --app ./api/app.py run` command (or `flask --app ./api/app.py --debug run` for hot reload) The app will be available at http://localhost:5000
+To run the app, use the `flask --app ./api/app.py run` command (or `flask --app ./api/app.py --debug run` for hot reload).
+The app will be available at http://localhost:5000